foss2serve/github-workflow-activity/activity/contribution-workflow.md

     ```
     git status
     ```
-5. If there are files staged that shouldn't be (e.g., anything that can be generated from source, personal/private configurations or data, etc.) complete [Unstage changes]().
-When you are done, return to step 1 in [Commit the change]().
+5. If there are files staged that shouldn't be (e.g., anything that can be generated from source, personal/private configurations or data, etc.) complete [Unstage changes](#unstage-changes).
+When you are done, return to and continue from step 3 above.
 6. Commit changes and provide a good commit messages.
     ```
     git commit